What goes into our editorial rating for home loan providers.

-With Trustpilot, we consider the lender’s overall score and the percentage of users who give the lender an “Excellent” rating.
+We consider the lender’s overall Trustpilot score and the percentage of users who rate the lender “Excellent.”

-We also look at the number of users who’ve reviewed the lender.
+We weigh this information against the number of users who’ve reviewed the lender.
 For instance, a 9 out of 10 Trustpilot score based on 20 reviews isn’t weighed as heavily as the same rating based on 11,000.
 If a provider doesn’t have a Trustpilot or BBB page, that can also hurt its score.

 How we rate borrower experience

-We look at benefits or perks that might improve a borrower’s overall experience when applying for and repaying the loan.
-For example, we consider whether a lender shares their interest rates and fees upfront.
+We look at perks that might improve a borrower’s overall experience when applying for and repaying the loan.
+For example, we consider whether a lender shares its interest rates and fees up front.

-We like perks that include free rate locks, online support, no prepayment penalty and special mortgage programs .
+We like perks that include free rate locks, online support, no prepayment penalties and special mortgage programs .
 A wide selection of mortgage and payment options can further boost a lender’s score.